-Ten Years in Review - Enrollment, Legislation, Acts of Nature, Economy, and the Projects
+Eleven Years in Review - Enrollment, Legislation, Acts of Nature, Economy, and the Projects

 In January 2002, the public began paying an additional half-cent sales tax to support a pre-approved ten-year construction plan for identified educational facilities.
-Public schools in Volusia County were experiencing overcrowding.
+Many public schools in Volusia County were overcrowded and experiencing annual increases in student enrollments.
 Permanent capacity in the schools fell far short of student enrollments.
-New facilities could offer improved instructional capabilities and there became a concern with providing consistency in facility offerings (air conditioning, technology, etc.) at our older schools.
-The projected trends indicated that the additional uncommitted sales tax funds would provide a means to accomplish these goals.
+New facilities could offer improved instructional capabilities and there was a concern with providing consistency and equity in facility offerings (air conditioning, technology, etc.) between the district's older schools and its newer schools.
+The projected trends indicated that the additional sales tax funds would provide a means to accomplish these goals.